Top

 • In a JMC, both parents have physical and legal custody.

-• The parents have a possession order detailing exactly how they'll split time with their child, but the child may live with both parents.
+• The parents have a possession order detailing exactly how they will split time with their child, but the child may live with both parents.

 • Whichever parent the child lives with a majority of the time is the custodial parent, and the other caretaker is the non-custodial parent.

-• Courts tend to default to JMC arrangements under the assumption having consistent access to both conservators is positive for a child's well-being.
+• Courts tend to default to JMC arrangements under the assumption that consistent access to both conservators is positive for a child’s well-being.

 • Sole Managing Conservatorship (SMC)

-• In an SMC, only one parent has physical custody (possession) and sometimes legal custody of the child.
+• In a SMC, only one parent has physical custody (possession) and sometimes legal custody of the child.

-• Courts often establish an SMC when one parent is considered "unfit," typically due to engaging in actions such as substance abuse, child abuse, or other behavior that makes it unsafe for a child to live with them.
+• Courts often establish an SMC when one parent is considered "unfit," typically due to actions such as substance abuse, child abuse, or other behavior making it unsafe for a child to live with them.

 • Possessory Conservatorship